 Changefeeds (WAL)

-Subscribe directly to table-level commit streams.
+Subscribe directly to table-level changes.

 await db.wal.subscribe(...)Table-level changefeeds are especially useful for: